imprisonedmind/homebridge-ws-olarm-plugin/README.md

 ## More Information

-For installation, usage and contribution please see the [Wiki](https://github.com/imprisonedmind/homebridge-ws-olarm-plugin/wiki)
+For installation, usage, contribution and project roadmap please see the [Wiki](https://github.com/imprisonedmind/homebridge-ws-olarm-plugin/wiki)